RoadieHQ/marketing-site/content/blog/backstage-weekly-28-adopting-backstage/index.md

 Austin's guide describes three key of a software engineer — create, manage and explore — and explains how Backstage can help with each job.
 It also provides headcount tailored recommendations on which job to target with your Backstage MVP.

-It's a fascinating read I believe it goes a long way towards filling a gap in the communities collective knowledge graph.
+It's a fascinating read which goes a long way towards filling a gap in the communities collective knowledge graph.

 [Read the guide on the Backstage blog](https://backstage.io/blog/2021/05/20/adopting-backstage)